WZBZ: History

-On June 5, 2008, WZBZ flipped from rhythmic "99.3 The Buzz" to mainstream Top 40 Kiss FM brand as "99-3 Kiss FM."
+On June 5, 2008, WZBZ flipped from rhythmic "99.3 The Buzz" to mainstream Top 40 Kiss FM brand as "99-3 Kiss FM".
 Days before the official format change, they silently started adding top 40 songs to their playlist.

-A week before Thanksgiving 2008, WZBZ started to remove Pop rock songs from their playlist and re-added more hip hop and R&B songs to all dayparts except overnights, which still had some pop rock.
-This change effectively reverted WZBZ back to the rhythmic CHR format, and was done in order to differentiate WZBZ from sister WAYV which has a pure, Mainstream CHR format.
-On December 5, R&R moved WZBZ back to the rhythmic airplay panel.
+A week before Thanksgiving 2008, WZBZ started to remove pop rock songs from their playlist and re-added more hip hop and R&B songs to all dayparts except overnights, which still had some pop rock.
+This change effectively reverted WZBZ back to the rhythmic CHR format, and was done in order to differentiate WZBZ from sister WAYV which has a pure, mainstream CHR format.
+On December 5, Radio & Records moved WZBZ back to the rhythmic airplay panel.

-In the fall of 2010, 99.3 Kiss FM was the highest rated station in the Atlantic City/Cape May, with Arbitron Ratings at 9.2.
+In the fall of 2010, 99.3 Kiss FM was the highest rated station in the Atlantic City/Cape May, with Arbitron ratings at 9.2.